kgni/React-Code-Actions/README.md

 ## Features

-- **Code Actions:**
+**Code Actions:**

-  - Easily wrap components with elements/components or remove.
+- Wrap components with elements/components.
-  - Remove tags + its matching closing tag
+- Remove tag + its matching closing tag

+**Environment-sensitive Wrappers:**

-- **Environment-sensitive Wrappers:** Define wrapping components based on React Web or React Native.
+- Define wrapping components based on React Web or React Native.

+**Monorepo Support:**

-- **Monorepo Support:** Option to specify paths where the React Web and React Native code actions should be applied
+- Option to specify paths where the React Web and React Native code actions should be applied

 ## Requirements